DearmanNoah/SportsPro/README.md

-A simple project website comprising of a dashboard that links to several areas that allow inputting, deleting, and editing information
+A simple management web application for handling products, customers, technicians, and incidents.
+It provides a dashboard for admins and technicians to manage data including products, technicians, customers, incidents, and registrations.
+Built with ASP.NET Core MVC and backend SQL database.

+This project demonstrates skills for
+Fullstack ASP.Net Core MVC Development
+Database-drive applications